-To the residents of Cook County:
+Arnold L. Randall General Superintendent To the residents of Cook County:

-I am pleased to present the Forest Preserves of Cook County's Business Diversity Report.
-Since taking office over eight years ago, I made it a top priority of my administration to foster a greater inclusion of minority- and women-owned businesses.
-During my first term, we established a Minority and Women Business Enterprise (MBE/WBE) program which was supported and approved by the Forest Preserves of Cook County Board of Commissioners in September 2012.
-For the fifth time in the District's history, we are reporting contractual commitments and actual payments to minority- and women-owned businesses.
+I am pleased to present the Forest Preserves of Cook County's Annual Business Diversity Report.
+Since taking office over ten years ago, I made it a top priority of my administration to foster a greater inclusion of minority- and women-owned businesses.
+We established a Minority and Women Business Enterprise (MWBE) program, supported and approved by the Forest Preserves of Cook County Board of Commissioners in September 2012.
+For the seventh time in the District's history, we are reporting contractual commitments and actual payments to minority- and women-owned businesses.
 This report is a testament to our goal of being more transparent and our commitment to the long-term success of minority and women-owned businesses.
-It also allows residents and businesses to see the goals we have set for ourselves by reporting on contract dollars awarded and paid to MBE/WBE businesses.
+It also allows residents and businesses to see the goals we have set for ourselves by reporting on contract dollars awarded and paid to MWBE businesses.

-From inception of the ordinance, we've continuously made significant improvements to our MBE/WBE program.
-To implement this important initiative, we revised the District's procurement code which gave us the ability to create the MBE/WBE program.
-By adding reinforcement measures to the code, we have more tools to support MBE/WBE firms and promote greater inclusion of them in a pro-active and transparent manner.
+From inception of the ordinance, we've continuously made significant improvements to our MWBE program.
+To implement this important initiative, we revised the District's procurement code, which gave us the ability to create the MWBE program.
+By adding reinforcement measures to the code, we have more tools to support MWBE firms and promote greater inclusion of them in a pro-active and transparent manner.

-In 2014, we enhanced our website by providing direct links to the Chicago Botanic Garden and the Chicago Zoological Society solicitations.
-We also increased the awareness of the Districts' MBE/WBE program by hosting four workshops and participating in a number of other outreach events to directly reach minority and women-owned firms.
+In 2014, we enhanced our website by providing direct links to solicitations from our partner organizations, the Chicago Botanic Garden and the Chicago Zoological Society.
+We also increased the awareness of the Districts' MWBE program by hosting workshops and participating in a number of other outreach events to directly reach minority and women-owned firms.

-In 2015, we further strengthened our program by implementing best industry practices of recommending MBE/WBE participation goal recommendations on all District solicitations on a contract by contract basis, engaging the user departments and analyzing the availability of certified minority and women-owned business in Cook County and the surrounding five, collar counties.
+In 2015, we further strengthened our program by implementing best industry practices of recommending MWBE participation goal recommendations on all District solicitations on a contract-by-contract basis, engaging the user departments to break down their projects by work categories, and analyzing the availability of certified minority- and women-owned business in Cook County and the surrounding five collar counties.

-2018 Accomplishments
+2020 Accomplishments

-This report allows residents and businesses to see the aspirational goals we have set for ourselves and includes actual payments as well as contract dollars awarded.
-Overall in fiscal year 2018, the District:
+This report allows residents and businesses to see the aspirational goals we have set for ourselves and includes actual payments as well as contract dollars awarded by the Forest Preserves.
+Overall, in fiscal year 2020, the District:

-- Awarded 47% of its contracts to minority and women-owned businesses - 55% of contract payments were made to minority and women-owned businesses - Approved the amendment to the Minority and Women Business Enterprise Ordinance to expand it and include the Established Business Enterprise Program (EBE) - Participated in 16 outreach and workshop conferences, many in collaboration with various Government entities, Assist Agencies and Board of Commissioners throughout Cook County - Participated in all mandatory and non-mandatory Pre-bid meetings to discuss the MBE/WBE participation goals, answering questions and educating vendors on how to meet the goals set forth for contracts
+- 48% of contracts were awarded to minority- and women-owned businesses. - 47% of contract payments were made to minority- and women-owned businesses. - The District participated in seven outreach and workshop conferences, many in collaboration with various Government entities and Assist Agencies. - The Forest Preserves Contract Compliance Administrator participates in mandatory and nonmandatory Pre-bid meetings to highlight and explain the MWBE participation goals, answering questions and educating vendors on how to meet the goals set forth for contracts.